fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 | ...        | ...           | ...               | ...              | ...                 | ...            | ...                      |
 |            |               |                   |                  |                     |                |                          |

-In order not to fetch *recent messages* for every channel on app load, all the while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables:

-- One for the *latest activity in each channel* (this table will be updated whenever a user sends a message in a channel)
-- Another one for the *last time a particular user has read a channel* (this table will be updated whenever a user opens a channel).

 #### Latest Channel Timestamps

+To avoid fetching *recent messages* for every channel the on app load, while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables

+One for the *latest activity in each channel* (this table will be updated whenever a user sends a message in a channel)

 | id: *UUID* | orgId: *UUID* | channelId: *UUID* | lastActive: *timestamp* |
 | ---------- | ------------- | ----------------- | ----------------------- |